Corporate Income Tax Rates around the World, 2016

-- The United States has the third highest general top marginal corporate income tax rate in the world at 39 percent, which is the same as Puerto Rico and is exceeded only by Chad and the United Arab Emirates.
+- The United States has the third highest general top marginal corporate income tax rate in the world, at 38.92 percent.
+Due to the recent reduction in Chad’s corporate tax rate, the U.S. rate is exceeded only by the United Arab Emirates and Puerto Rico.

-- By region, Europe has the lowest average corporate tax rate at 18.7 percent (26.1 percent weighted by GDP).
-Africa has the highest simple average at 28.77 percent.
+- By region, Europe has the lowest average corporate tax rate, at 18.88 percent (26.22 percent, weighted by GDP).
+The G7 has the highest simple average, at 30.21 percent.

 - Larger, more industrialized countries tend to have higher corporate income tax rates than developing countries.

-- Every region in the world has seen a decline in its average corporate tax rate in the past twelve years.
+- Every region in the world has seen a decline in its average corporate tax rate in the past thirteen years.

-The top marginal corporate tax rate among the 173 countries surveyed was the United Arab Emirates, which has a top rate of 55 percent (Table 1).
-This is followed by the African nation Chad (40 percent).
-The United States, with a combined top marginal tax rate of 39 percent (consisting of the federal tax rate of 35 percent plus the average tax rate among the states), has the third highest corporate income tax rate in the world, along with Puerto Rico.
-In contrast, the average across all 173 countries is 22.9 percent, or 29.8 percent weighted by gross domestic product.
+The top marginal corporate tax rate among the 188 countries surveyed was the United Arab Emirates, which has a top rate of 55 percent (Table 1).
+The United States, with a combined top marginal tax rate of 38.9 percent (consisting of the federal tax rate of 35 percent plus the average tax rate among the states), has the third highest corporate income tax rate in the world, slightly behind Puerto Rico.
+In contrast, the average across all 188 countries is 22.5 percent, or 29.5 percent weighted by gross domestic product (GDP).

 Every region in the world except for Oceania is represented in the top twenty countries.
-Six of the top twenty countries are in Africa, two of the top twenty countries are in Asia, and one is in Europe.
-The nine remaining countries are in South and North America.
+Six of the top twenty countries are in Africa, two of the top twenty countries are in Asia, and four are in Europe.
+The eight remaining countries are in South and North America.

-Other large nations in the top twenty countries besides the United States are France (34.4 percent), Brazil (34 percent), and India (34 percent).
+Other large nations in the top twenty besides the United States are France (34.4 percent), Brazil (34 percent), and India (34.6 percent).

 |United Arab Emirates||55.0%||Asia|

 |Puerto Rico||39.0%||North America|